joshkurz/docker-ftw/twitter-stream/README.md

-# twitter-stream
+# Docker FTW twitter-stream

-Docker container to get tweets from certain area using the Streaming API.
+Application that listens on hashtags and prints to stdout or bombs a set of tweets out to the public twitter world.

 ### Requirements: